F2

 Safety first: Turn off power at the breaker and allow the oven to cool completely before working.

-- Reset and cool: If the code appeared during self-clean, cancel the cycle and let the oven cool for several hours.
+- Reset and cool: If the code appeared during a self-clean cycle, cancel the cycle and let the oven cool for several hours.
 Reset power at the breaker for 5 minutes and test.

 - Check oven sensor resistance: Remove the back panel.
-Locate the oven temperature sensor (thin metal rod inside oven, wired from rear).
+Locate the oven temperature sensor (a thin metal rod inside the oven, wired from the rear).
 Disconnect its connector and measure resistance with a multimeter at room temperature; Whirlpool sensors are typically ~1080 Ω at 70°F (21°C).
-Replace if open, shorted, or far out of spec.
+Replace if open, shorted, or far out of specification.

-- Inspect wiring: Check the harness from sensor to control board for burns, cuts, or loose connections.
+- Inspect wiring: Check the harness from the sensor to the control board for burns, cuts, or loose connections.
 Repair or replace as needed.

-- Keypad check (F2-E0/E1): If the subcode indicates keypad error, reseat the keypad ribbon at the control.
-If code persists, replace the keypad or control panel assembly.
+- Keypad check (F2-E0/E1): If the subcode indicates a keypad error, reseat the keypad ribbon at the control.
+If the code persists, replace the keypad or control panel assembly.

 Advertisements